cmulay/about/README.md

 - 🔭 I’m currently working as Full Stack Developer at C-Tech Continentals

-- 🌱 I’m currently learning: Objective-C, Swift.
+- 🌱 I’m currently learning Objective-C, Swift.

-- 👯 I’m looking to collaborate on: Web, Android based projects or Anything.
+- 👯 I’m looking to collaborate on Web, Android based projects or Anything.

-- 🤔 I’m looking for help with: DSA.
+- 🤔 I’m looking for help with DSA.

 - 💬 Ask me about: Web, Android, iOS Development or anything will try to help you as much as I can or will learn with you!